The spectral theory of regular sequences: A natural probability measure associated with

 Unlike Theorem \ref{main1}, so also unlike the previous section, we do not yet assume that $f$ is non-negative, nor that ${\bf B}$ is positive.
 However, to avoid degeneracies (discussed in the next section), we assume that the spectral radius $\rho({\bf B})$ is the unique dominant eigenvalue of ${\bf B}$, that that for $n$ large enough $\varSigma_f(n)\neq 0$ and that the asymptotical behaviour of $\varSigma_f(n)$ is determined by $\rho({\bf B})$.
 This last assumption will be highlighted and made explicit below.

 To exploit the asymptotical behaviour of $\varSigma_f(n)$, we use a result of Dumas \cite[Thm.~3]{D2013} on the asymptotic nature of the partial sums $\sum_{m\leqslant x}f(m)$.
-To set up Dumas' result, we require some further notation.
-Let ${\bf J}_\rho=\rho{\bf I}_v+{\bf Z}$ be the Jordan block associated to $\rho$ from the Jordan normal form of ${\bf B}$, where ${\bf I}_v$ is the $v\times v$ identity matrix and ${\bf Z}$ is the nilpotent matrix of index $v$ with ones on the superdiagonal and zeros elsewhere.
-Let ${\bf V}_\rho$ be the $d\times v$ matrix whose columns are the elements associated to $\rho$ from some Jordan basis of ${\bf B}$.
-Let the vector ${\bf w}_\rho$ be such that ${\bf V}_\rho {\bf w}_\rho$ equals the component of ${\bf w}$ in the invariant subspace of ${\bf B}$ associated to $\rho$.
+Throughout this paper, we have used the convention that ${\bf B}_{(m)_k}:={\bf B}_{i_0}{\bf B}_{i_1}\cdots {\bf B}_{i_s}$, where $(m)_k=i_s\cdots i_1i_0$ is the base-$k$ expansion of $m$, however, the result of Dumas \cite{D2013} that we use here requires multiplying in the opposite order.
+These two representations are related via matrix transposition; To set up Dumas' result, we require some further notation.
+Let ${\bf J}_\rho=\rho{\bf I}_v+{\bf Z}$ be the Jordan block associated with $\rho$ from the Jordan normal form of ${\bf B}^{T}$, where ${\bf I}_v$ is the $v\times v$ identity matrix and ${\bf Z}$ is the nilpotent matrix of index $v$ with ones on the superdiagonal and zeros elsewhere.
+Let ${\bf V}_\rho$ be the $d\times v$ matrix whose columns are the elements associated with $\rho$ from some Jordan basis of ${\bf B}^{T}$.
+Let the vector ${\bf e}_\rho$ be such that ${\bf V}_\rho {\bf e}_\rho$ equals the component of $e_{1}$ in the invariant subspace of ${\bf B}$ associated with $\rho$.
 Finally, we define the matrix-valued function ${\bf F}_\rho:\mathbb{R}\to\mathbb{C}^{d\times v}$ by with the boundary conditions The function ${\bf F}_\rho$ exists and is unique since $\rho>\rho^*$.
 Moreover, the function ${\bf F}_\rho$ is H\"older continuous with exponent $\alpha$ for any $\alpha<\log_k(\rho/\rho^*).$ Functional equations such as \eqref{dilation} are known as \emph{dilation equations} or \emph{two-scale difference equations} in the literature; seminal work on these was done by Daubechies and Lagarias \cite{DL1991,DL1992}.
 See also Micchelli and Prautzsch \cite{MP1989}.
 A point of interest for our context is that both the above-mentioned papers of Daubechies and Lagarias as well as the seminal paper of Allouche and Shallit \cite{AS1992} introducing $k$-regular sequences were published within the span of one year.
-Twenty years later, Dumas \cite{D2013} connected these ideas by showing explicitly how one can use a dilation equation to determine the asymptotic growth of the partial sums of a regular sequence.
+Twenty years later, Dumas \cite{D2013}---extending ideas of Coquet \cite{C1983}---connected these ideas by showing explicitly how one can use a dilation equation to determine the asymptotic growth of the partial sums of a regular sequence.
 We record his result here in the special case fit for our purpose.

 \begin{theorem}[Dumas] Suppose that the spectral radius $\rho=\rho({\bf B})$ is the unique dominant eigenvalue of ${\bf B}$ and that $\rho({\bf B})>\rho^*(\{{\bf B}_0,\ldots,{\bf B}_{k-1}\})$.
 Then where $r$ is any positive number strictly between $\rho$ and the modulus of the next-largest eigenvalue of ${\bf B}$ and where ${\bf P}_\rho(\lfloor x\rfloor)=({\bf I}_v+(1/\rho){\bf Z})^{\lfloor x\rfloor}$. \end{theorem}